 He continued, "It is a tribute to those who have worked on the PEACE programmes that there has already been interest from all around the world in its achievements: from Russia, Palestine, the Balkans, Colombia, South Korea.
 This is something to be proud of".
 Read the full speech.

-Indeed, the desire to help other parts of the world emerging from conflict situations, and to export the know-how that has been gained, the decision was taken to build, under the EU PEACE programme, a Peace Building and Conflict Resolution Centre (PbCRC).
-The Centre will provide facilities open to the world at large for: international exchange, exporting experience in the field to regions emerging from conflict; education and research, supporting studies and research and providing conferences, workshops and summer schools; exhibition space and archive with permanent and temporary exhibitions relevant to the experience of all sections of the population; shared facilities and space for organisations working in community relations and peace-building.
+Northern Ireland now helps other parts of the world emerging from conflict situations by exporting the know-how that has been gained in the field of peace building and conflict resolution.
+Under the PEACE programme, 2007-2013, preparations were made for a purpose-built Peace Building and Conflict Resolution Centre (PbCRC).
+The Centre would have provided facilities in a single location open to the world at large for: international exchange, , exporting experience in the field to regions emerging from conflict; education and research, supporting studies and research and providing conferences, workshops and summer schools; exhibition space and archive with permanent and temporary exhibitions relevant to the experience of all sections of the population; shared facilities and space for organisations working in community relations and peace-building.

 The idea of the PbCRC was originally included in the Commission's report of the NITF of 2008.
 At that time, President Barroso said that he was "impressed by the desire of the regions political leaders to give something back to Europe, for example, by developing a facility for conflict resolution which would provide a source of advice for other parts of Europe, and the rest of the world, enduring community divisions".

-The design team for the PbCRC were appointed in June 2012 and includes Studio Daniel Libeskind (SDL) New York.
-Daniel Libeskind will oversee the development of the design.
-The involvement of Daniel Libeskind is highly significant in establishing the international status of the proposed new Centre.
-SDL have completed projects across the globe and gained a worldwide reputation for delivering powerful buildings of significance for example Daniel Libeskind was the master planner for the redevelopment of the Ground Zero site in New York.
-At present, the project is bound up in broader negotiations at political level in Northern Ireland, and European financial support would be a matter for the 2014-2020 programme.
+The design team for the PbCRC were appointed in June 2012 and included Studio Daniel Libeskind (SDL) New York.
+Daniel Libeskind was to oversee the development of the design, a highly significant move in establishing the international status of the proposed new Centre.
+SDL have completed projects across the globe and gained a worldwide reputation for delivering powerful buildings of significance.
+The PbCRC project has not gone ahead as originally planned and was withdrawn from the PEACE programme in 2013.
+Its future is bound up with developments in the broader political situation in Northern Ireland and it is not to be excluded that it could be supported by the European Union under the 2014-2020 PEACE programme.